Parameterised distance to local irregularity: Introduction

 Apart from improving the results of~\cite{FMT22}, in this paper we also introduce the novel problem of computing a subset of a graph's \emph{edges}, of minimum order, whose deletion renders the graph locally irregular; such sets are named \emph{optimal edge-irregulators}.
 This problem is introduced as a first step towards understanding the problem of finding large locally irregular (not necessarily induced) subgraphs of a given graph.
 Problems concerned with finding maximum subgraphs verifying a specific property have also been extensively studied (\emph{e.g.},~\cite{CFKZ12,CHW19,AKS23}).
-One might expect that finding edge-irregulators could be easier than finding vertex-irregulators as it is often the case with graph theoretical problems concerned with subsets of edges, whose versions considering subsets of vertices are intractable (recall, \emph{e.g.}, the \textsc{Edge Cover}, the \textsc{Feedback Edge Set} and even the \textsc{Min Weighted Lower-Upper-Cover}~\cite{S03}).
-As it turns out, however, finding large edge-irregulators is also a computationally hard problem.
+One might expect that finding edge-irregulators could be easier than finding vertex-irregulators as it is often the case with graph theoretical problems concerned with subsets of edges, whose versions considering subsets of vertices are intractable (recall, \emph{e.g.}, \textsc{Edge Cover}, \textsc{Feedback Edge Set} and even \textsc{Min Weighted Lower-Upper-Cover}~\cite{S03}).
+This expectation might also be enforced by the fact that there is no general result like the one in~\cite{LY80} showing the computational hardness for the problem of deleting edges to reach a graph verifying a specific property (hereditary or otherwise).
+This latter problem has been studied for various properties, e.g., the ones of being $P_k$-free~\cite{MC88}, $C_k$-free~\cite{Y81}, triangle-free~\cite{ASS05}.
+It turns out that for many properties, this problem remains \np-hard.
+In particular, the authors of~\cite{KPS24} provide a framework to show the hardness of this problem for some properties when the input graph belongs to specific families of graphs, although this framework is not as general as the one in~\cite{LY80}.
+In this work, we establish that finding small edge-irregulators is also a computationally hard problem.